AdguardTeam/KnowledgeBaseDNS/docs/dns-client/overview.md

     :::caution

-    On macOS it's crucial for daemons installed globally to be owned by root (see the [`launchd` documentation][launchd-requirements]), so the `AdGuardDNSClient` executable must be placed into the `/Applications/` directory or its subdirectory.
+    On macOS, it's crucial that globally installed daemons are owned by `root` (see the [`launchd` documentation][launchd-requirements]), so the `AdGuardDNSClient` executable must be placed in the `/Applications/` directory or its subdirectory.

     :::